agathis-project/salix-arctica/README.md

 - SYSBOOT signals are latched on rising edge of PWRONRSTn signal:

+- uP SYSBOOT buffers are tri-stated before and after PWRONRSTn assertion.

-- disable any driver connected to SYSBOOT signals for the period SYSBOOT is driven by uC; uC to use **SENn** asserted HIGH while scanning the branches that use such drivers with the ADDR bus; this action shall disable these drivers on respective branches.
+- disable any driver connected to SYSBOOT signals for the period SYSBOOT is driven by uC; use **SENn** asserted HIGH while using the ADDR bus to scan the branches that use such drivers; this action shall disable these drivers on respective branches.

-- microcontroller drives the appropriate SYSBOOT configuration before driving the rising edge of PWRONRSTn and releases the lines after.
+- uC drives the appropriate SYSBOOT configuration before driving the rising edge of PWRONRSTn and releases the lines after.

 - uC enables the drivers on branches by asserting SENn while the branches are scanned with the ADDR bus.

-**SYSBOOT signals boot configuration**
+**SYSBOOT signals configuration:**

     SYSBOOT.15,14	    fixed           01    == 24MHz (crystal frequency)
     SYSBOOT.13,12       fixed           00    == mandatory by specs